French horn: History

 In 1818 the German makers Heinrich Stölzel and Friedrich Blümel patented the first valved horn, using rotary valves.
 François Périnet introduced piston valves in France about 1839.
 The use of valves initially aimed to overcome problems associated with changing crooks during a performance.
 Valves' unreliability, musical taste, and players' distrust, among other reasons, slowed their adoption into the mainstream.
 Many traditional conservatories and players refused to use them at first, claiming that the valveless horn, or natural horn, was a better instrument.
 Some musicians who specialize in period instruments use a natural horn to play in original performance styles, to try to recapture the sound of an older piece's original performances.

 There were many different versions of early valves, most being variants of the piston and rotary systems used in modern horns.
 Early valves by Blühmel are cited as possibly the first rotary valve, but the first confirmed rotary valve design was in 1832 by Joseph Riedl in Vienna.

+By the middle of the 19th century, the most common type of single F horn was the German horn, with three rotary valves and a centrally placed slide crook.
+This instrument remained the dominant type of orchestral horn until the 1920s, by which time it had been supplanted by the (also German) double horn, introduced in 1897 by Fritz Kruspe of Erfurt.
+The French horn, using either two or three piston valves (also called Périnet valves after their inventor) and with crooks inserted at the mouthpipe end, continued to be preferred by many British orchestral players until the 1930s.Baines 1976 By the mid-1940s, however, the German horn was achieving dominance in the UK.
+The last great British exponent of the French instrument was Dennis Brain who, even after the Second World War continued to favour the purer tone of his 1818 Raoux single horn until finally abandoning it for a four-valved B♭/A Alexander model 90 in October 1951.
+Though he did not like the sound as much, he said he "was paid to get the notes" and the German horn was "virtually foolproof" in contrast to the French horn.
+His father, Aubrey Brain, also a celebrated horn player and lifelong champion of the French style of instrument, declared that his son had given up the horn altogether.

+By the 1990s even players in France were turning to the darker-toned German instrument.

+Character

+The sound and playing character of the German horn is distinctly different from those of the French model (the instrument of Franck, Debussy and Ravel), which is smaller in volume and regarded as more refined.
+The tone of the German horn is warm, rich, and dark in contrast to the French horn, which is light, brilliant, and open.